 Sticking with our theory, we must take the position that energy is a property of particle quanta.
 This is especially true since we know that neutrinos, consisting of single neutral particle quanta, are capable of carrying energy.
 Energy is therefore something fundamental, requiring no complex assembly or structure to exist.

 As stated at the beginning of this book, particle quanta have four fundamental properties.
-They are their 3 dimensions, their size, motion and texture.
+Namely 3 dimensions, size, motion and texture.
 Additionally, we can propose vibration and spin as fundamental.

 Neutrinos don’t speed up or slow down when given extra energy, so energy cannot be speed.
 Dismissing the idea that dimensions or texture may have anything to do with energy, we are left with spin, vibration or size as top contenders.
 Noting that large particles, such as protons, are known to carry more energy than smaller particles such as electrons and photons, our prime candidate becomes size.